It's Fall BBQ Season! What's Grilling?

 The urn or egg-like shape of the cooker along with its ceramic walls was an excellent innovation as they provided great insulation which made it possible to hold a steady temperature even in very high heat.
 The exemplary heat retention not only facilitated a thorough and even cooking but was also highly fuel-efficient, consuming remarkably less wood or charcoal than one would anticipate.
 Myriad cooking methods, be it roasting, grilling, baking, or smoking, could be very easily carried out without breaking a sweat owing to the distinctive shape of the cooker.

 The concept of the mushikamado rice cooker was brought to the United States by American soldiers who were stationed in Japan at the time of World War II.
-It is then that entrepreneurs like Ed Fisher, the mastermind behind Big Green Egg, gave it the shape and form of the modern kamado grill as we know it.
+It is then that entrepreneurs like Ed Fisher, the mastermind behind Big Green Egg, gave it the shape and form of the modern Kamado grill as we know it.

 Kamado Joe History